fireproofsocks/zappa/README.md

 Zappa is an [Elixir](https://elixir-lang.org/) implementation of the [Handlebars](https://handlebarsjs.com/) templating language.
 It works by [transpiling](https://en.wikipedia.org/wiki/Source-to-source_compiler) handlebars templates into native EEx templates (i.e. [Embedded Elixir](https://hexdocs.pm/eex/EEx.html)).
 The mother of its invention was the need to have untrusted users create and edit templates to format their own data.
 [EEx](https://hexdocs.pm/eex/EEx.html) templates would have been unacceptable for the purpose because they do not restrict what code is allowed to run, and the [Mustache Template System](https://en.wikipedia.org/wiki/Mustache_%28template_system%29) lacked the features that were needed (if-statements, loops, custom functions, etc.).

-Like the name "handlebars", "Zappa" nods to the hirsute nomenclature of its predecessors and pays tribute to the late great iconoclastic, [Frank Zappa](https://en.wikipedia.org/wiki/Frank_Zappa).
+Like the name "Handlebars", "Zappa" nods to the hirsute nomenclature of its predecessors and pays tribute to the late great iconoclastic [Frank Zappa](https://en.wikipedia.org/wiki/Frank_Zappa).

 ## Similar Packages